uhasker/getting-things-done-in-next-js/src/chapter3/02-an-http-primer.md

 ```

 You can also use cURL, which includes a command-line tool for transferring data on a network.
-Among other things it supports HTTP and is available on both Windows and most Linux distributions.
+Among other things it supports HTTP and is available on pretty much every mainstream operating system out there.

 Open a command line and run:

 ```shell